Advanced K8s Configuration

 Cluster Name & URL

-Each Gateway instance is uniquely identified by combining the Gateway Access ID Authentication Method and the Cluster Name.
+Each Gateway cluster is uniquely identified by combining the Gateway Access ID Authentication Method and the Cluster Name.

-It means that changing the Gateway Access ID or the Cluster Name of your Gateway instance will create an entirely new Gateway instance, and it will not retrieve the settings and data from the previous Gateway instance.
+It means that changing the Gateway Access ID or the Cluster Name of your Gateway will create an entirely new Gateway cluster, and it will not retrieve the settings and data from the previous Gateway cluster.

 That’s why we recommend setting up a meaningful Cluster Name for your Gateway cluster from the very beginning.
 By default, your cluster name is defaultCluster.